ajemmott/scryfall-data-modeler/README.md

 # sf-command-line-query
-A tool to perform queries to the scryfall API by passing queries from the command line, structuring and cleaning the response to store it locally as a resource for data analysis
+A tool to perform card data queries to the scryfall API from the command line, structuring and cleaning the response to store it locally as a resource for data analysis.
+### Curently under construction
+ajemmott - 2023/05/11